Alternative energy sources you probably haven’t heard of

 3. Body heat

 Sweden’s latest green energy source – is Swedes.
-Engineers in Stockholm have devised a way to harness the heat generated by the 250,000 commuters who crowd into its Central Station every day.
+Engineers in Stockholm have devised a way to harness the heat generated by the 250,000 commuters who crowd into its Central Station daily.
 The body heat is channelled through the station’s vent system, then used to warm up water in underground tanks and pumped through the heating system of a nearby office block – owned by the same company.
 The construction and installation of the system cost just $30,000.
 For a building whose construction costs run into hundreds of millions, that’s a bargain.

 4. Bioalcohols